kluntje/kluntje/README.md

 </p>

-Kluntje is a javascript library that brings webcomponents to the next level.
-Take a look and make webcomponents development a breeze.
+Kluntje is a javascript library that brings web components to the next level.
+Take a look and make web components development a breeze.

 ## 🚀 Why Kluntje?

-Kluntje is the right tool if you want to use webcomponents with the feeling of a modern javascript framework.
+Kluntje is the right tool if you want to use web components with the feeling of a modern javascript framework.
 It fits well to CMS projects and works with every JS framework.

 *  It can hydrate existing (ie. server-side rendered) markup and does not require to render client-side (although it can)
 *  It does not force you to use shadow-dom (but you can)